dannyhvalenz/Cool-MacOS-Apps/README.md

 - [SimpleMind](https://simplemind.eu/) - The world leader in cross platform Mind Mapping tools.
 - [WriteMapper](https://writemapper.com/) - Get from idea to final draft in no time.
 - [XMind](http://www.xmind.net/) - The most popular mind-mapping tool on the planet.
+- [Scapple](https://www.literatureandlatte.com/scapple/overview) - Get your thoughts onto the page, then join them up in any way you like.

 ### Screenshot Tools